← All Articles

 Where does the roll cast matter most in North Georgia?

-It's a high-use cast on the region's smaller, tighter water:
+It's a high-use cast on the region's smaller, tighter water — and on the bigger rivers it's still your reset tool.
+Where it earns its keep:

 Frequently Asked Questions